Wetzlar: History

-The town's founding date has up to now never been established or known.
+The town's founding date is not known.
 There were "Bandkeramiker" settlements right on the western town limits, partly from 5,000 years BC.

 Iron ore extraction and smelting in and around Wetzlar has been documented as early as the Celtic La Tène period.
 Iron processing has a tradition of around 2500 years there.
 There were also pit fields for copper, silver and gold in and around Wetzlar, albeit much later.

 In the proximity of Wetzlar there are also a few Roman remains, which were constructed during the reign of the emperor Augustus (reigned 27 BC – 14 AD).
 There was a military camp at Dorlar and some Roman roadwork.
 The most important finding however is an uncompleted city (Waldgirmes Forum), which has been excavated since 1993.
 After their defeat in the battle of the Teutoburg Forest the Romans abandoned the area and withdrew to the Rhine border.

 The name "Wetzlar" had come into being most likely by the 3rd century to the 8th century.
 The last syllable "―lar" suggests that the town was in existence by the 3rd century.
 The ending may be Celtic or Frankish (in the latter case, most likely referring to wooden defences around the town).
 The Conradine Gebhard, Count in the Wetterau, and as of 904 Duke of Lorraine, had a Church of the Saviour consecrated in 897, which replaced earlier structures.
 In the early 10th century came the founding of the Marienstift (monastery).